csc530/resumer/README.md

 - [typst](https://github.com/typst/typst?tab=readme-ov-file#installation) for pdf, svg, and png formats

-download [latest release](https://github.com/csc530/resumer/releases/latest) from github and add it to your PATH :)
+download [latest release](https://github.com/csc530/resumer/releases/latest) from GitHub and add it to your PATH :)

 ### from source